comses-education/github-starter-course/README.md

 ## 🤓 Course overview and learning outcomes

-This course is intended to be a condensed, comprehensive-enough introduction to version control systems, Git and GitHub.
-It is intended for people with little to no experience with either.
+This course aims to be a condensed, comprehensive-enough introduction to version control systems, Git and GitHub for people with little to no experience with either.

-We would like to get a sense of how long it takes to go through this training module as well as gather feedback on what worked and what didn't.
+We would also appreciate feedback on how long it takes to go through this training module besides what worked and what didn't.
 If you'd like to contribute to these efforts, please [post your experiences on our Education Forums](https://forum.comses.net/c/education/28).
-This is an initial pilot of the course based on several years of teaching it to a live audience, and there's still a lot of room for improvement.
+This is an initial pilot of the course based on several years of teaching it to a live audience, and there's always room for improvement.

 ![this is git](https://imgs.xkcd.com/comics/git.png)